ljiang09/ant-maze-solver/README.md

 Due to the nature of the ACO algorithm, parameter tuning is a very important part of creating a functional algorithm.
 We ran a few parameter sweeps to see how parameters affected the output of the algorithm.
-For each sweep, we take the average and best results out of 20 attempts.
+For each sweep, we take the average results out of 20 attempts.

 The following sweeps are run on this specific maze generation: